StepanMelnik/MultiThreading_Examples/README.md

 <a href="https://github.com/StepanMelnik/MultiThreading_Examples/blob/master/src/test/java/com/sme/multithreading/countdown/CyclicBarrierTest.java#L26">CountDownLatchTest#testCyclicBarrier</a> test creates 3 threads and synchronize them in barrier to all wait for each other to reach a common barrier point.

+### Consumer-Producer

+<a href="https://github.com/StepanMelnik/MultiThreading_Examples/blob/master/src/test/java/com/sme/multithreading/consumerproducer/ConsumerProducerTest.java">ConsumerProducerTest</a> test demonstrates how to work with Consumer and Producer using {@link BlockingArray}.

+This queue orders elements FIFO (first-in-first-out).

+{@link ArrayBlockingQueue} works with final predefined capacity.
+The main Lock based on ReentrantLock implementation with notEmpty and notFull conditions.

+    Compare the solution with low level implementation in {@link WaitNotifyThreadTest}.

 ## Build

 Clone and install <a href="https://github.com/StepanMelnik/Parent.git">Parent</a> project before building.